iamdanielv/kb_gk61/learning.md

   - Q W E = LeftMouse MouseUp   RightMouse
   - A S D = MouseLeft MouseDown MouseRight

+---

 ### Navigation layer

-This is a toggled layer
+This is a toggled layer accesible from the Fn Layer

 **Getting here**: You can ge to this layer by pushing `FN`, then tap `Right Alt` key